 German philosopher Friedrich Nietzsche based his philosophy on the human drive to attain and leverage power.
 Richard Dawkins’ “The Selfish Gene” adds context to Nietzsche’s concept by reporting that humans are biologically hardwired to be selfish in their drive for survivability.

 A will to power activates the desire to discover new ways of achieving a long-term goal by using ambition, greed, and selfishness as driving forces to gain power.
 Nietzsche did not view these variables as negative and believed that the dark side of individuals should be embraced rather than avoided.

-Systematic thinking is a methodical way of addressing problems to create viable solutions.
+Systematic thinking is an organized way of addressing problems to create viable solutions.

 Albert Humphrey’s SWOT Analysis and Edward Brown’s IBAR Critical Thinking Method are two leading frameworks for becoming a more effective strategic thinker.
 Frameworks serve as a systematic checklist to dissect, diagnose, evaluate, and synthesize problems and solutions.

 Humphrey’s SWOT Analysis allows a participant to evaluate individuals and organizations inside and out.
-Whereas Brown’s IBAR Critical Thinking Method allows participants to assess benchmarks and best practices for short and long-term planning.
+Whereas Brown’s IBAR Critical Thinking Method will enable participants to assess benchmarks and best practices for short and long-term planning.